timamprogrammieren/Monitored-3D-printed-gears/README.md

 Sensor: HW-511 infrared track sensor

-The datasets currently contains data for the following configuration:
+The datasets currently contain data for the following configuration:

 Recording resolution: 500 microseconds

 12V DC motor running at 1.5V

+Microcontroller: Teensy 4.1

+Each dataset (csv) uses ";" as delimeter with two colums: column one describes the microcontroller's internal time reference in microseconds; column two captures the digital output of the infrared track sensor.

 ## Setup